-How to be More Intuitive: Turn Up the Volume on Your Inner Guidance and Make Awesome Choices
+How to be More Intuitive: Turn Up the Volume on Your Inner Guidance and Make Awesome Decisions

 When you have your own mind under control, intuition will give you all of the knowledge of the world” —Yogi Bhajan

 I'm a dog LOVER.
-I haven't quite crossed over into crazy dog lady territory, but given enough time I'm sure I'll get there (full disclosure: I have seriously considered a T-shirt with my puppers adorable little furry face on it).
-So you can imagine the scene that unfolded a couple of weeks ago when my husband and I got a call from a local rescue organization asking if we would adopt one of their puppies?
+I haven't quite crossed over into crazy dog lady territory, but given enough time I'm sure I'll get there!
+So imagine the scene that unfolded a couple of weeks ago when my husband and I got a call from a local rescue organization asking if we would adopt one of their puppies?

 Yes.
 Start the car!!